matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 off-peak hours when the moderators may not be present.
 It also potentially allows a user to stack up a large number of pending events which all get sent throughout the day as a disruption attempt.
-Servers should impose harsh limits to the number of events a user may schedule, such as a maximum of 3 pending events, to reduce the potential for abuse while still maintaining an amount of usability for common scenarios.
+Servers should impose harsh limits to the number of events a user may schedule, such as a maximum of N pending events per room (where N < ~5), to reduce the potential for abuse while still maintaining an amount of usability for common scenarios.

 Users could also try to schedule many events at once or schedule such that they all get sent at once - servers should apply rate limiting on both the